ledfyr/Arduinoboy/README.md

 # MIDI out channel switch on-the-fly
-This is a modified version of the Arduinoboy software.
-MIDI out channels can now be changed from within LSDJ in MIDI out mode.
-The command X6y changes the MIDI out channel setting in PU1/PU2/WAV/NOI (y=0-F => MIDI out ch 1-16).
+* This is a modified version of the Arduinoboy software: MIDI out channels can now be changed from within LSDJ in MIDI out mode.
+* Command X6y changes MIDI out channel in PU1 (y=0-F => MIDI out ch 1-16).
-Channels are changed immediately which means that all 16 MIDI channels can now be used in the same song (though only 4 at the exact same time).
+* Channel is changed immediately which means that all 16 MIDI channels can now be used in the same song (though only 4 at the exact same time).
+* Known problem: channel switching should work in PU2/WAV/NOI but doesn't.

 ![ScreenShot](http://trash80.net/arduinoboy/aboy1_2_0.jpg)